ponylang/ponylang-website/content/blog/last-week-in-pony-062523.md

 [Audio](https://sync-recordings.ponylang.io/r/2023_06_20.m4a) from the June 20th, 2023 sync is available.

-The sync this week as so short that this summary is almost as long.
+The sync this week was so short that this summary is almost as long.
 Seriously, check it out for yourself.
 It's about 5 minutes.

 ### Office Hours